opentok/opentok-react-native/README.md

 We intend to support the same API that was used in previous versions of OpenTok React Native SDK.
 However this alpha version does not support all API features.

+### Registering the OpenTok packages in your application

-In order to run on Android, you need to register the `OpentokReactNativePackage`, `OTPublisherViewNativePackage`, and `OTSubscriberViewNativePackage` packages in the MainActivity file for your app.
+For Android, register the `OpentokReactNativePackage`, `OTPublisherViewNativePackage`, and `OTSubscriberViewNativePackage` packages in the MainActivity file for your app.
 See step 6 of the "Android Installation" section below.

+For iOS, register the `OpentokReactNativePackage`, `OTPublisherViewNativePackage`, and `OTSubscriberViewNativePackage` packages in the MainActivity file for your app.
+See step 4 of the "iOS Installation" section below.

+### Known issues

 The following features are unsupported in this alpha version: